remix-run/react-router/docs/tutorials/framework.md

 } satisfies Config;
 ```

-We'll explore more [rendering strategies][rendering-strategies] later, but a simple SPA is good enough for now.

-However, you might have started noticing that whenever your refresh the page you get a flash of white before the app loads.
+You might have started noticing that whenever your refresh the page you get a flash of white before the app loads.
+Since we're only rendering on the client, there's nothing to show the user while the app is loading.

 👉 **Add a `HydrateFallback` export**

-We can provide a fallback that will show up while the app is hydrated (rendering on the client for the first time) with a [`HydrateFallback`][hydrate-fallback] export.
+We can provide a fallback that will show up before the app is hydrated (rendering on the client for the first time) with a [`HydrateFallback`][hydrate-fallback] export.

 ```tsx filename=app/root.tsx lines=[3-10]
 // existing imports & exports